tmiklas/docker-alpine-tor-gw/README.md

 **Usage:**

-`$ docker run -d -p 9050:9050 -p 53:53/udp tmiklas/alpine-tor-gw`
+`$ docker run -d -p 9050:9050 -p 8080:8080 -p 53:53/udp tmiklas/alpine-tor-gw`

 ## Optional settings

+Image tagged `0.4.3.5h` introduces HTTP to Socks5 bridge on port 8080/tcp.
+It is active by default, so all that is needed to expose it or use right away in container-to-container comms.
+This makes it trivial to use tools like `curl` or `wget` with Tor.

-Image taggerd `0.4.2.6` introduces some optional configuration parameters (available also in later versions), that **will NOT work** with older images:
+Image tagged `0.4.2.6` introduces some optional configuration parameters (available also in later versions), that **will NOT work** with older images:

 * Ability to open `ControlPort` on 9051/tcp - disabled by default
 * Ability to change `ExitPolicy`